 You might try some of these ideas:

-Talking to a friend or family member may help, but you may also want to see a
+Sometimes stress is just too much to handle alone.
+Talking to a friend or family member may help, but you may also want to see a counsellor.

-you can find ways to get stress out of your system.
+You will feel better if you can find ways to get stress out of your system.
 The best ways to relieve stress are different for each person.
 Try some of these ideas to see which ones work for you:

 Health Tools help you make wise health decisions or take action to improve your health.